venkatakalyangaduputi/twitter-bot/README.md

 Your Twitter login password
 The message (tweet) you want to post
 The script will then automate the browser, log in to your Twitter account, and post your tweet.

+## ⚠️ Important Notes

+Use responsibly and avoid excessive automation to prevent account restrictions.
+This is purely for personal and educational use.
+Use of automated tools may violate Twitter’s Terms of Service.

+## 📜 License

+This project is licensed under the MIT License.

+You are free to use, modify, and distribute this script for personal projects.